devcontainers/devcontainers.github.io/supporting.md

 Please note that [Dev Containers](#dev-containers) and [GitHub Codespaces](#github-codespaces) support the VS Code properties.

+### <a href="#visual-studio" name="visual-studio" class="anchor"> Visual Studio </a>

+Visual Studio added Dev Container support in Visual Studio 2022 17.4 for C++ projects using CMake Presets.
+It is part of the Linux and embedded development with C++ workload, so make sure it is selected in your VS installation.
+Visual Studio manages the lifecycle of Dev Containers it uses as you work, but it treats them as remote targets in a similar way to other Linux or WSL targets.

+You may learn more in the [announcement blog post](https://devblogs.microsoft.com/cppblog/dev-containers-for-c-in-visual-studio/).

 ## <a href="#tools" name="tools" class="anchor"> Tools </a>

 ## <a href="#devcontainer-cli" name="devcontainer-cli" class="anchor"> Dev container CLI </a>